CSCfi/rahti-user-guide/docs/introduction/sla.md

 following rules apply:

-1. First contact shall be established, preferably by e-Mail, to Contact for Customers address (See section [Communication, reporting and escalation](#Communication, reporting and escalation)) explaining the reason for the complaint with a sensible level of detail and clarity.
+1. First contact shall be established, preferably by e-Mail, to Contact for Customers address (See section [Communication, reporting and escalation](#communication-reporting-and-escalation)) explaining the reason for the complaint with a sensible level of detail and clarity.
 Please also include, if possible, the following information:
     * Name of the service
     * Date and time of the events
     * Usernames of affected users